Stages of Enlightenment

 I felt like I was living in a different world from everyone else.
-I saw through the illusion of the relative world and how people suffered over things that no longer had any power to upset me.
-After all, how can you be upset by something that is not real?
-From my new perspective, only the Transcendent was real because that's where my sense of self was now cathected.
+I saw through the illusion of the relative world and how people suffered over things that no longer had the power to upset me.
+From my new perspective, only the Transcendent was real because that's where my sense of self was cathected.

 The Fourth Rank of Tozan